 We are looking for unique, surprising, artistic interpretations of the ocean.
-It may be intertidal or from the surface, abstract or ambiguous, but has to be executed to exacting photographic techniques.
+It may be inter-tidal, from the surface or underwater , abstract or ambiguous, but has to be executed to exacting photographic techniques.
 We will be looking for a distinct, well thought out process, originality and an attempt to convey a greater understanding of our watery planet.
-In camera multiple exposures permitted.
+In-camera multiple exposures permitted.

 8. Small Exotic Animals – the Neville Coleman Award for Outstanding Achievement

 This category is for the macro aficionado – portraits or behaviour of small exotic animals – typically a 1:1 or magnified.
-Pictures should feature the unique character or spirit of the critters which expresses a sense of tenderness or immediacy.
+Pictures should feature the unique character or spirit of the critters which expresses a sense of tenderness or intimacy with the creature.
 We encourage the photographer to push the boundary of standard close up images.
 Code: (SXA)

 9. Human & Ocean – the Stephen Frink Award for Outstanding Achievement

 This is a category for a picture of a human in an underwater scene.
-The model must not be the focus of the image but seen as directional tool that help to emphasis the beauty of the animal or scene.
+The model must not be the focus of the image but seen as directional tool that helps to emphasize the beauty of the animal or scene.
 It should make use of creative lighting, and bring about greater awareness to the animal or environment.
 Code: (HO)

 10. Open Water (Pelagic Zone) – the Brian Skerry Award for Outstanding Achievement – NEW

 This is a category for pelagic animals that generally live in the open ocean or in deep water of over 100m.
 The picture must clearly reveal the species and the pelagic habitat.
 Clearly indicate location and depth in the file name.
 Code: (OWD)

 11. Black & Blue Water Exploration – the Dr William Hamner Award for Outstanding Achievement

 This is a category for a picture of planktonic animals captured in open water in the day or night.
 Though not limited to, the special focus will be animals that have migrated from deep water into the pelagic realm and larvae stage of animals that thrive in the pelagic zone.
 The emphasis is on never seen before images and pictures that bring about greater awareness of the pelagic environment.
-Code: (BW)
+Code: (BLW)